Massachusetts Museum of Contemporary Art: Jenny Holzer Projections

 On November 18, 2007, Jenny Holzer presented her first indoor projection in the United States.
-Holzer's projection at Mass MoCA filled a large chamber first with selected poems by Nobel laureate Wisława Szymborska, and later with selections from prose by Nobel laureate Elfriede Jelinek.
+Holzer's projection at MASS MoCA filled a large chamber first with selected poems by Nobel laureate Wisława Szymborska, and later with selections from prose by Nobel laureate Elfriede Jelinek.
+(November 16, 2007 – November 16, 2008.)
+Other works have included the siting of twenty-one of her carved stone benches across MASS MoCA's sixteen-acre campus.
+A selection of her stone benches are currently on long-term view throughout the Robert W. Wilson Building.